tigerlab-ai/tiger/README.md

 A significant gap has arisen between general Large Language Models (LLMs) and the data stores that provide them with contextual information.
 Bridging this gap is a crucial step towards grounding AI systems in efficient and factual domains, where their value lies not only in their generality but also in their specificity and uniqueness.

-In pursuit of this goal, we are thrilled to introduce the Tiger toolkit (TigerRag, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create AI models tailored to their specific needs.
+In pursuit of this goal, we are thrilled to introduce the Tiger toolkit (TigerRag, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create AI models annd language applications tailored to their specific needs.

 We believe that our efforts will play a pivotal role in shaping the next phase of language modeling.
 This phase involves organizations customizing AI systems to align with their unique intellectual property and safety requirements, ushering in a new era of AI customization and precision.